arirusso/viddl/README.md

 ### Ruby

-Similar to the command line, Ruby usage and options are as follows:
+Similar to the command line, Ruby usage and options are as follows

 ```ruby
 options = {